RobbinGIT/Best-Quotes/README.md

 # Brainy Quotes

-An application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational
+An application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational "brainy quotes"

 ## Author